tez4/metatables/README.md

 x.write_sav('./filename.sav')
 ```

+## Documentation

+The official documentation is hosted on GitHub Pages: https://tez4.github.io/metatables/

 ## Developing

 To install the package, along with the tools you need to develop and run tests, run the following in your virtualenv: